MatrixLabsTech/infamous-nft-contract/README.md

 ## Infamous NFT Contract

 Infamous (NFMS) is the first gamified dynamic NFT project being built on the Aptos blockchain.
-Powered by MatrixLabs, This project contains all the contracts involved.
+Powered by MatrixLabs.
+This project contains all the contracts involved.

 ## ✨ Features